Dropping Out of College? Here's What to Do and Consider

 Students decide to leave college for a variety of reasons.
 Sometimes dropping out is a deliberate choice; other times it's dictated by circumstances.
 So even if a student never wondered how to drop out of high school, he or she may run into a situation in college that makes leaving school seem like the only path forward.

 Often, it's a matter of money.
 Many students need to work and find that their jobs interfere with their schooling.
 Others find that their college education simply costs too much.
-In one survey of young adults with some post-secondary education, 54 percent said a major reason they dropped out was because they couldn't afford not to work full time; 31 percent cited high tuition and fees as the major impetus behind their decision to leave.
-And more than half of those who quit college said the need to work full time would keep them from going back to school, even if tuition and books were free.5
+In a survey by Public Agenda of young adults with some post-secondary education, 54 percent said a major reason they dropped out was because they couldn't afford not to work full time; 31 percent cited high tuition and fees as the major impetus behind their decision to leave.
+And more than half of those who quit college said the need to work full time would keep them from going back to school, even if tuition and books were free.

 Other factors that can cause students to drop out of college include: